aztecrex/haskell-lib-aws-lambda/README.md

-# Haskell Library for AWS Lambda
+# Haskell Library for Ephemeral Functions

-Convenient model for AWS Lambda Functions.
+Convenient model for ephemeral functions including AWS's function as a service offering, Lambda.

 ## Cloud.Compute Module

 ### ComputeT

-This transformer encodes a function from an event and a context that can fail.
-It is implemented as Reader + Except.
-The reader context is a `(context, event)`.
+The `ComputeT` transformer encapsulates a function from an event and a context allowing for failure.
+It is essentially a Reader and Except stack where the Reader context is `(context, event)` for some computation context and input event provided by an integrated compute infrastructure, such as AWS Lambda.

-`runComputeT (ComputeT context event error m a)` accepts `context` and `event` as separate arguments and produces `Either error a` .
+`runComputeT (ComputeT ctx evt err m a)` accepts context (type `ctx`) and event (type `evt`)  as separate arguments and produces `m (Either err a)`. `ComputeT` is an instance of `MonadTrans` for construction from other monad stacks.

-A convenience type `Compute event error a` just bolts `ComputeT` onto `Identity`.
-It can be run with `runCompute`.
+A convenience type alias `Compute context event error a` bolts `ComputeT` onto `Identity`.
+It can be run with `runCompute` to produce a simple `Either error a`.

 ### MonadCompute class